Skip to Content

 Registration Settings

 The Registration Settings page controls how new users join your QuickBox Pro server.
-Choose an activation mode, set default disk quotas, define username and password policies, and configure the welcome email.
-The page is organized into five sections, each accessible via sidebar dot-navigation.
+Choose an activation mode, set default disk quotas, assign a default group, define username and password policies, and configure the welcome email.
+The page is organized into six sections, each accessible via sidebar dot-navigation.

 Admin only